rogerwesterbo/nyan-cat/docs/k8s.md

 nr-p1tqyaMkUmB6T%
 ```

-:exclamation: do not copy the `%` at the end!
+:exclamation: do not copy the `%` at the end! (could be my zsh installation too ...)

 ### Port forward to argocd webpage: